 I called 911 because my mother passed away.
 Our Chaplain was caring, confident, respectful and kind... a nonjudgmental voice of calm and reason.
 I can't even begin to describe the frustrations, grief, anger, and sadness of our family as we worked to lay our mother to rest.
 The Chaplain helped to ease our pain.
 It took several days and numerous telephone calls to handle permissions, coordination, payments... the Chaplain guided us and helped us make it all happen.
 I feel better knowing that our family was well taken care of.
 Thank you for this valuable service, especially during these challenging times.

-WE NEED YOUR SUPPORT!
+WE NEED YOU!

 OUR ACADEMY